 All IFR field schools are accredited through our academic partner – Connecticut College.
 Therefore, all expenses associated with the field school –including tuition, air travel and miscellaneous expenses – are legitimate educational expenses and covered by 529 IRS rules.
 Students will get a letter grade on official transcripts at the end of the field school.
 Copy of the transcripts may be provided to the IRS as proof that the student attended a credit barring academic program.

 The IFR may not accept Federal Financial Aid on your behalf, including funds from your GI Bill.
-If you are eligible for such funds, ask your school to accept those on your behalf and disperse to you or to the IFR.
+If you are eligible for such funds, ask your school to accept those on your behalf and disburse to you or to the IFR.
 If you are not presently matriculating in an Institution of Higher Education (IHE), ask your VA administrator to disperse funds directly to you, if they are willing.

 The IFR may not accept Federal Financial Aid on your behalf, including funds from the Benjamin A Gilman Scholarship.
 If you are a recipient of a Gilman Scholarship, ask your school to accept the funds on your behalf and disperse to you or to the IFR.
 Many schools, but not all, will agree to do so on your behalf.